dirkakrid/nspawn-info/README.md

 ```

 ### X (sharing)
-* Share X with the container via this (in the nspawn script, disable sharing X from the host by changing ENABLE_X to != 1):
+* Share X with the container via this (in the nspawn script, disable sharing X from the host by changing the environment to NSPAWN_INFO_XHOST != 1):
 ```text
 # host
 xhost +local: > /dev/null 2>&1